-This is explained by the fact that the success of the SW occurs behind the scenes of the "visible" web (Hendler, 2014, 1:05; Sletten, 2014).
-In 2011, Ivan Herman, leader of the W3C Digital Publishing Activity, said: "we forget about the client side for web applications world" (Hendler et al., 2011), in the same line as Massimo Marchiori who, 8 years earlier, claimed that people are the crucial missing part of SW (Marchiori, 2003).
-If we consider that: "Linked Data tends to emphasize the Web part of Semantic Web and deemphasize the Semantic parts" (Cambridge Semantics, 2016), and that the overall goal of the web is to assist humanity (Berners-Lee, 2009, 24:45), it can be said that an important component is missing from this equation.
+Despite being adopted at that pace, for the end user the SW is still almost, or even completely, unnoticed.
+This is explained by the fact that the success of the Semantic Web occurs behind the scenes of the "visible" Web (Hendler, 2014, 1:05; Sletten, 2014).
+In 2011, Ivan Herman, leader of the W3C Digital Publishing Activity, said: "we forget about the client side for web applications world" (Hendler et al., 2011), in the same line as Massimo Marchiori who, eight years earlier, claimed that people are the crucial missing part of Semantic Web (Marchiori, 2003).
+If we consider that: "Linked Data tends to emphasize the Web part of Semantic Web and deemphasize the Semantic parts" (Cambridge Semantics, 2016), and that the overall goal of the Web is to assist humanity (Berners-Lee, 2009, 24:45), it can be said that an important component is missing from this equation.

 As mentioned, the Linked Data Web uses little semantic expressiveness.
-Besides RDF-S, it only uses "a very small part of OWL" (Hendler, 2011a, 26:45) and a type of knowledge organization system also known as "light ontologies" (Hendler, 2014, 32:15).
+Besides RDF-S, it only uses "a very small part of OWL" (Hendler, 2011a, 26:45) and a type of knowledge organization systems also known as "light ontologies" (Hendler, 2014, 32:15).

-The term "semantic expressiveness," when used in association with computational artifacts, such as the vocabularies mentioned above, is based on formal logic.
-The semantic and computational inference potential is based on: "identifying contents or inferring them from already recognized contents, independently (and despite) of these contents" (Marcondes, 2012, p.
+The term "semantic expressiveness", when used in association with computational artifacts, such as the vocabularies mentioned above, is based on formal logic.
+The semantic and computational inference potential is based on: "identifying contents or inferring them from already recognized contents, independently (and despite) of these contents."
+(Marcondes, 2012, p.
 63).
-The increase of "semantics" is gained by increasing the restrictions that limit the possible interpretations of the contents represented to what is really intended to be expressed (Wassermann, 2014, 53:00).
+The increase of "semantics" is gained increasing the restrictions that limit the possible interpretations of the contents represented to what is really intended to be expressed (Wassermann, 2014, 53:00).
 This formal semantics is the actual semantics of the SW (Almeida et al., 2011, p.
 202).
 According to Setzer (2015) "It's only a syntactic approach expressed through an axiomatic theory or mathematical associations of its elements with operations performed by a computer."

-Thus, we would expect the use of more powerful systems aiming at increasing the semantic expressiveness such as "heavy ontologies"-to go beyond the Linked Data Web.
-However, these systems do not fit the open web environment, since this jeopardizes the consistency of their formal models (Hendler, 2011b, 53:00; Hendler, 2014, 21:10).
+Thus, we would expect the use of more powerful systems aiming at increasing the semantic expressiveness - such as "heavy ontologies" - to go beyond the Linked Data Web.
+However, these systems do not fit the open web environment, since this jeopardizes the consistency of their formal models (Hendler, 2011b, 53:00, 2014, 21:10).

-In this context, we need to "bridge the gap" between the existing Linked Data Web and the knowledge representation/organization systems of greater semantic expressiveness in order to obtain an effective Data Web (Hendler, 2011b, 1:01:00; Hendler, 2014, 47:35).
+In this context, we need to "bridge the gap" between the existing Linked Data Web and the knowledge representation/organization systems of greater semantic expressiveness in order to obtain an effective Data Web (Hendler, 2011b, 1:01:00, 2014, 47:35).